-COMPUTER/INTERNET ACCEPTABLE USE POLICY (under Computer Lab Access)

-I have read and agree to the terms and conditions of the Computer/Internet Acceptable Use Policy in this handbook.

-MEDIA RELATIONS/PROMOTIONS RELEASE GRANTED DENIED ------------------------------------ --------- -------- --

-I have read the terms and conditions of the Media Relations/Promotions Release in this handbook and give St. Patrick School permission accordingly.

-GRANTED

-DO NOT NOTIFY

-D DENIED

-NOTIFY

-LOCAL FIELD TRIP RELEASE

-I hereby give permission to St. Patrick School for my child(ren) to be transported in the St. Patrick School bus to local venues and/or participate in local walking field trips.

-PESTICIDE EMERGENCY NOTIFICATION REQUEST

-I have read the pesticide notification in this handbook and wish to be notified following any unscheduled pesticide application(s) inside or outside the building.

-STUDENT RECEIPT OF HANDBOOK

-Students in grades 3-12 are required to sign this receipt; students in grades K-2 must have a parent/guardian sign for them.
-I have read the 2020-21 St. Patrick School & Athletic Handbook.
-I understand that I am responsible for knowing and following the guidelines and procedures set forth in this handbook.
+CHROMEBOOK TECHNOLOGY POLICY GRANTED DENIED I have read and agree to the terms and conditions of the Chromebook Technology Policy in this handbook.
+MEDIA RELATIONS/PROMOTIONS RELEASE GRANTED DENIED I have read the terms and conditions of the Media Relations/Promotions Release in this handbook and give St. Patrick School permission accordingly.
+LOCAL FIELD TRIP RELEASE GRANTED DENIED I hereby give permission to St. Patrick School for my child(ren) to be transported in the St. Patrick School bus to local venues and/or participate in local walking field trips.
+PESTICIDE EMERGENCY NOTIFICATION REQUEST DO NOT NOTIFY NOTIFY I have read the pesticide notification in this handbook and wish to be notified f outside the building. ollov ving any unscheduled pesti cide a application(s) inside or STUDENT RECEIPT OF HANDBOOK Students in grades 3-12 are required to sign this receipt; students in grades K- the 2021-22 St. Patrick School & Athletic Handbook.
+I understand that I am respo procedures set forth in this handbook.
 Student Printed Name: Grade:

 Student Signature: Date:

 Student Printed Name: Grade:

 Student Signature: Date:

 Student Printed Name: Grade:

 Student Signature: Date:

 Student Printed Name: Grade:

 Student Signature: Date:

 Student Printed Name: Grade:

 Student Signature: Date: